ansible-collections/ibm_zos_core/docs/source/modules/zos_data_set.rst

      zos_data_set:
        name: someds.name.here
        state: absent

+   - name: Uncatalog a data set but do not remove it from the volume.
+     zos_data_set:
+       name: someds.name.here
+       state: absent
+       noscratch: true

    - name: Delete a data set if it exists.
 If data set not cataloged, check on volume 222222 for the data set, and then catalog and delete if found.
      zos_data_set: